meteostat/dev/src/guide.md

 Meteostat provides multiple interfaces for retrieving weather and climate data.
 Please choose from one of the following options:

 * [JSON API](/api/): Simple and fast access of Meteostat data in JSON format
-* [Python Library](/python/): Analyze historical weather data for thousands of weather stations
+* [Python Library](/python/): Analyze historical weather data for thousands of weather stations using Pandas
 * [Bulk Data](/bulk/): Download full data dumps of individual weather stations

 ## About Meteostat